National Aviation Day — August 19

 In 1939, President Franklin D. Roosevelt issued a proclamation designating the anniversary of Orville Wright's birthday, August 19, as National Aviation Day.
 It has been celebrated every year since, with each sitting president determining the scope of the observations (usually with flying the United States flag in addition to related events).

-Of course, Orville Wright, along with his brother, Wilbur, are credited with the inventing, developing, and operating the world's first motor-powered airplane, in addition to aircraft controls that made fixed-wing flight possible.
+Of course, Orville Wright, along with his brother, Wilbur, are credited with inventing, developing, and operating the world's first motor-powered airplane; in addition to aircraft controls that made fixed-wing flight possible.

 Remarkable American Aviators